-The Bahamas Bar Assoc follows a minimum scale fee for conveyances and mortgage transactions at 2.5% of the sale price plus out-of-pocket expenses.
+The Bahamas Bar Association follows a minimum scale fee for conveyances and mortgage transactions at 2.5% of the sale price plus out-of-pocket expenses.

-VAT is charged on buyers' and sellers' attorney fees, realtor fees and conveyances.
-There is no VAT on sales of vacant land but it is applied to professional services rendered in the sale.
+VAT is charged on buyers' and sellers' attorney fees and realtor fees.

 International Persons Landholding Act, 1993